nilearn/nilearn/doc/connectivity/region_extraction.rst

 ==================

-Showing only Default Mode Network (DMN) regions before and after region extraction by manually identifying the index of DMN in ICA decomposed maps.
+Showing only Default Mode Network (DMN) regions before and after region extraction by manually identifying the index of DMN in decomposed maps.

 Left image displays the DMN regions without region extraction and right image displays the DMN regions after region extraction.
 Here, we can validate that